ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/Core_A/src/mainpage.md

 # Overview {#mainpage}

-CMSIS-Core (Cortex-A) implements the basic run-time system for a Cortex-A device and gives the user access to the processor core and the device peripherals.
+The **CMSIS-Core (Cortex-A)** component implements the basic run-time system for a Cortex-A device and gives the user access to the processor core and the device peripherals.
 In detail it defines:

  - **Hardware Abstraction Layer (HAL)** for Cortex-A processor registers with standardized  definitions for the GIC, FPU, MMU, Cache, and core access functions.
  - **System exception names** to interface to system exceptions without having compatibility issues.
  - **Methods to organize header files** that makes it easy to learn new Cortex-A microcontroller products and improve software portability.
 This includes naming conventions for device-specific interrupts.